LJMU Events and Appointments

 More details

-Research tells us that these conversations are highly valued by staff and contribute significantly to levels of motivation, engagement and commitment to the organisation.
-Managers who readily address these issues are also perceived as more competent and supportive leaders.
-However, we also know that many Managers feel intimidated discussing career aspirations and often these discussions are avoided.
-Commonly, a greater emphasis is placed on the more immediate HR requirements of job tasks and yearly objective setting.
+However, many Managers feel intimidated discussing career aspirations and often this topic is avoided with a greater emphasis placed on the more immediate HR requirements of job tasks and yearly objective setting.

 Book